-Today, I wanted to go through 5 Awesome Resistive Band Exercises you can do anywhere.
+Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 CLICK HERE to watch the YouTube video.